 A few important rules exist around having an FSA.
 Understand them so you can better decide if and how to use such an account for yourself.

-First, your FSA is a tax-advantaged account, so the IRS imposes limits on how much you can contribute.
-The current limit for a health FSA is $2,750 per year per employer.
-Your spouse can also contribute $2,750 into their own FSA each year.
-The benefit is that you don’t pay tax on the money you contribute or on the reimbursements you receive for any qualified medical expenses you claim.
+First, your FSA is a tax-advantaged account, so the IRS imposes limits on how much you and your employer can contribute.
+The limit for tax-year 2022 is $2,850 for a health FSA.
+Your spouse can also contribute $2,850 into their own FSA each year.
+That limit increases to $3,050 for 2023.
+The benefit to contributing is that you don’t pay tax on the money you contribute or on the reimbursements you receive for any qualified medical expenses you claim.